ZiruiNiu/ziruiniu.github.io/_pages/about.md

 News
 =====
 I visited [Laboratoire des Signaux et Systèmes (L2S)](https://l2s.centralesupelec.fr/) - [CNRS](https://www.cnrs.fr/fr) to work with Prof. Antoine Girard for two weeks.
-I had an amazing research experience there and learned quite a lot from our collaboration!
+I had an amazing research experience there, got to know many other amazing students, and learned quite a lot from our collaboration!

 Selected Publications
 =====